myprs/container-restic/README.md

 # container-restic
-Container to backup containerized applications
+Container to backup containerized applications with restic.